The Evolution of Turbulence Producing Motions in the ABL Across a Natural Roughness Transition: Results

 We present the results of the average time-duration, $T_Q$, for each quadrant event, given in its non-dimensionalized form, $T^*_Q$ (Equation~\ref{eqn:TQstar}).
 Results for the Alkali Flat and all $\hat{x}$ in the dune field are presented in Figure~\ref{fig:TQ}.
 For calculating $T^*_Q$, we choose $U_c$ to be $U_\infty$ (as before $\langle U\rangle(z = 400$ m)), and $k_a$ from the FATE campaign.
 We first observe changes in elevation at the Alkali Flat.
 Starting at $z/\delta = 0.01$ (Fig.~\ref{fig:TQ}a), we observe that $Q_2$ and $Q_4$ events are on average longer than $Q_1$ and $Q_3$ motions.
 For $z/\delta = 0.06$ (Fig.~\ref{fig:TQ}b), this pattern still holds; however, there is an increase in $T^*_Q$ for all events, including $Q_1$ and $Q_3$ motions.
 This increase does not continue at higher elevations $z/\delta = 0.1$ and $0.3$ (Figs.~\ref{fig:TQ}c and~\ref{fig:TQ}d); the opposite trend is observed, where $T^*_Q$ is shown to decrease at higher elevations in the Alkali Flat.
 Within the dune field, the most distinctive pattern is that, for the two elevations closest to the wall (Figs.~\ref{fig:TQ}a and~\ref{fig:TQ}b), events corresponding to $Q_{2}$ and $Q_{4}$ are longer than those corresponding to $Q_{1}$ and $Q_{3}$ motions.
 Additionally, as was seen with the Alkali Flat, there is an increase in $T^*_Q$ magnitude when moving away from the wall.
 We observe a similar pattern as was seen with the frequency in Figure~\ref{fig:freqOfEvents}b, where the longest average events occur at the point where they have the highest frequency at $z/\delta = 0.06$ ($\hat{x}_4$ to $\hat{x}_6$).
 For $z/\delta = 0.1$ (Fig.~\ref{fig:TQ}c), $T^*_Q$ at $\hat{x}_1$ has nearly identical values to those in the Alkali Flat, but by $\hat{x}_2$, there is a significant increase in $T^*_Q$, as the IBL height has surpassed the ASL height.
 This also holds for $z/\delta = 0.3$; $T^*_Q$ is similar at all $\hat{x}$ locations to that in the Alkali Flat, until $\hat{x}_7$, where the IBL height begins to surpass $z/\delta = 0.3$.
-Outside of the IBL, $T^*_Q$ is mostly similar amongst all quadrants, with $Q_{2}$ and $Q_{4}$ retaining marginally larger values.
+Outside of the IBL, $T^*_Q$ is mostly similar amongst all quadrants, with $Q_{2}$ and $Q_{4}$ retaining marginally larger values. {To test the statistical significance of the increase in $T^*_Q$ -- for $Q_{2}$ and $Q_{4}$ -- within the IBL, we conduct a right-tail t-test ($\alpha = 0.05$).
+For $z/\delta = 0.01$, there is no significant increase in average time-duration for any quadrant at any point downstream of the transition.
+However, for $z/\delta = 0.06$, there is a significant increase in $T^*_Q$ for $Q_2$ and $Q_4$ at $\hat{x}_2$, and then for all quadrants downstream of $\hat{x}_3$.
+The observations of $z/\delta = 0.06$ are the same at $z/\delta = 0.1$, but now all quadrants have a significant increase by $\hat{x}_2$.
+For the highest elevation, $z/\delta = 0.3$, there is no significant increase in average time-duration until $\hat{x}_5$, where all quadrants see an increase, and continues to be the case downstream. }